Tashu014/nlptextprep/README.rst

    from nlptextprep import preprocess_text

-   text = "This is a sample text containing a #hashtag, an @mention, and line breaks.\nCheck it out!" cleaned_text = preprocess_text(text) print(cleaned_text)
+   text = "This is a sample text containing a #hashtag, 100+ @mention in 70% , (4 - 2)/7 and line breaks in https://botpenguin.com .\nCheck it out!"
+   cleaned_text = preprocess_text(text)
+   print(cleaned_text)